grobx/udacity-CppND-final-project/README.md

 - [ ] meet all addressed requirements
 - [x] add debug logs
 - [ ] improve exception handling
-- [ ] check that you can build and run this app on Arch Linux and Windows
+- [x] check that you can build and run this app on Ubuntu

 ## Rubric Requirments